At the risk of preaching to the choir, let me say this: Don’t hide behind your emails.

 Unless you are an email writing ninja, your emails are probably only partially read and understood.
 The email chain that you forward to someone is only a portion of the real discussion and conversation, components that are essential to understanding how to accomplish assignments and collaborate with others on work products.
 In my work, I get emails from sales team members who need a service I provide.
 I routinely call the person who sent me the requesting email to ensure I understood their request and gather any additional information I might need.

 It’s not that email is bad, or a poor communication tool.
-However, if we are really being honest, dear Distance Leader, then we have to admit that email falls short of the full communication spectrum.
+However, if we are really being honest, dear Distance Worker, then we have to admit that email falls short of the full communication spectrum.

 There are THOSE people…

 Yep.
 Those people who hide behind emails.
 Using any single communication tool to avoid direct communication is not a smart way to run a business.
 And there’s the crux of the problem: avoiding direct communication.I’ve had bosses and supervisors who were terribly fond of sending everything via email, and assuming that the team members “got it.”